nappo/nappo/README.md

 Choosing from these possibilities allows to set up in a wide variety of training schemes.
 A more detailed explanation of the training scheme possibilities can be found [here](http://nappo.readthedocs.io/).

 The parameters we used to create our Scheme instance in the training example above correspond to the simplest non-distributed scheme.
+As we can see in the following image, there are no remote workers and the training process proceeds in a single thread.

 <img src="images/nappo_single_threaded.jpg" width="70%">